noahehall/theBookOfNoah/0current/security/websecurity.md

   - static: an object thats returned unaltered in HTTP responses
   - dynamic: an object thats executed/interpreted based on data in HTTP requests and computed before returned in HTTP responses
-    - often the code loads data from a databae in order to populate the http response
+    - often the code loads data from a database in order to populate the http response
     - security issues
-      - the dynamic interpoation of content can e vulnerable to attack
+      - the dynamic interpolation of content can be vulnerable to attack

 - databases